juan-insuasti/insuasti-web/ui/content/blog/react-performance.md

 ---
-title: "Building Performant React Applications"
+title: 'Building Performant React Applications'
-date: "2025-01-10"
+date: '2025-01-10'
-author: "Juan Insuasti"
+author: 'Juan Insuasti'
-excerpt: "Learn essential techniques for optimizing React applications, from code splitting to memory management."
+excerpt: 'Learn essential techniques for optimizing React applications, from code splitting to memory management.'
-tags: ["ai-generated", "react", "performance", "optimization", "frontend"]
+tags: ['ai-generated', 'react', 'performance', 'optimization', 'frontend']
+publish: '2025-01-10'
 ---

 > This content was AI-generated for demonstration purposes, and may not reflect the author's true thoughts or opinions.